 Step by Step Instructions:

-To begin, preheat your oven to 375°.
+To begin, preheat oven to 375°.
 Use one tablespoon of butter to generously grease four oven-safe individual casserole dishes.
 Arrange on a baking sheet and set aside.

 Next, melt butter (remaining 3 tablespoons) in a large skillet over medium heat.
 Add mushrooms and shallot to the melted butter.
 Cook until soft, about 6 minutes.

 Add garlic and sherry (or white wine) and cook until liquid is reduced, about 1 minute.
+Add flour, salt and pepper, and cook, stirring until smooth, for 2 minutes.

 Then whisk in stock and half and half.
 Bring to a simmer and cook until slightly thickened, 2-3 minutes.